bajwan/263/priority_queues/PITCHME.md

 ---
 Consider an operating system for instance.
 It makes little sense for all jobs in an OS to have equal priority; certain jobs are simply more important than others.
 I/O for instance - if we are simply writing something to disk that we don't anticipate needing for awhile there is no real hurry.
 ---
 In a situation like this we need some new data structure that allows us to assign priority to data.
-The ADT we will be discussing here is called a **priority queue** or **heap**.
+The ADT we will be discussing here is called a **priority queue**.
 ---
 It is important to note that we can have a minimum priority queue or a maximum priority queue, meaning we sometimes we consider the smallest weight the most important and sometimes the largest.
 In these notes (and the book) we will generally be talking about minimum priority queues unless specifically stated otherwise.
 ---